wsheehan/cryptopi/daily_notes/craigsnotes.md

 * Monero Pool
   * Began setting up mining pool on the Pi
   * Cannot begin using until Monero synch is complete

+# Wednesday May 17, 2017

+* Waiting for the synch to compelte
+  * Worked on GitHub pages
+  * Planned final video